 Again, LinkHunter used my keywords as the basis of its hunt for relevant websites that would accept guest writers.

 My search returned 399 leads, 189 with an email address or contact form.
-Of those, a quarter of my emails didn’t find the recipient as they were incorrect or old email addresses.
-Now for the good news – my inbox became lively after about 24-hours and I received 24 replies, which lead to 9 ‘serious’ offers to write blog posts.
-The remainder wanted payment for me to write articles for them, costing up to $150 for the privilege.
+Of those, a quarter of my emails didn’t find the recipient as they were incorrect or old email addresses but LinkHunter can submit contact forms for you.
+Now for the really good news – my inbox became lively after about 24-hours and I received 24 replies, which lead to 9 ‘serious’ offers to write blog posts.
+The remainder wanted payment for me to write articles for them or for sponsored posts, costing up to $150 for the privilege.

-In terms of Domain Authority, it was a mixed bag.
+In terms of DA, it was a mixed bag.
 The highest was 96, lowest DA 0.3 – needless to say I decided not to proceed with the latter!

 Links gained: 8

 So, after two hours’ work and 454 ‘casual’ emails I had 16 new backlinks, with an average DA of 37.
 Not a bad return!
-Using a SEO agency to deliver the same results would have cost me $3,000+, which makes the $49 per month subscription to LinkHunter exceptional value!
+Using SEO agencies to deliver the same results would have cost me $3,000+, which makes the $49 per month subscription to LinkHunter exceptional value!

 It’s still super early days for LinkHunter and I trust these are things they’ll get to as the tool develops and adds more customers.
 It’s also worth remembering that SEMrush has these features yet doesn’t deliver the same results so it’s a happy compromise.